-Exceptions made with all background checks are supported by an analysis of the severity of the offense, additional subsequent acts, timeframe of the crime, compliance with sanctions, evidence of rehabilitation, relevance of the crime to current responsibilities and client population, and potential benefits by their participation in the organization.
+Exceptions made with all background checks are supported by an analysis of the severity of the offense, additional subsequent acts, time-frame of the crime, compliance with sanctions, evidence of rehabilitation, relevance of the crime to current responsibilities and client population, and potential benefits by their participation in the organization.

-enene peperat cherte population) and potential benefits by their participation in the organization Exceeds Standard Those who might have direct access to victims/survivors or their information are held to a higher standard than those who support the program or organization in an off-site role.
+Exceeds Standard Those who might have direct access to victims / survivors or their information are held to a higher standard than those who support the program or organization in an off-site role.
 Meets Standard The organization has a policy and protocols in place for respectfully disclosing prior criminal convictions of staff, volunteers, or interns when doing so would inform the choice of potential service recipients or community members to engage with the program.
 The organization documents and applies the same rationale or policy for making an exception in the selection of staff, volunteers, and interns with prior criminal convictions.
 The organization has a written policy that applies to these decisions.

-Does Not Meet Standard The organization is inconsistent in applying and documenting the rationale for making an exception in the selection of staff, volunteers, and interns with prior criminal convictions.
+The organization is inconsistent in applying and documenting the rationale for making an exception in the selection of staff, volunteers, and interns with prior criminal convictions.
 Conflicts of interest do not exist among those involved in approving the exception.